-From that beginning, OpTek established the business model that is still driving its success two decades later: Be willing to take on the challenge, develop a better way to solve it, and make the solution work at-scale – either through the provision of production-line machines, or through contract processing of parts, now done at OpTek’s sites on three continents.
+From the beginning, OpTek established the business model that is still driving its success two decades later: Be willing to take on the challenge, develop a better way to solve it, and make the solution work at-scale – either through the provision of production-line machines, or through contract processing of parts, now done at OpTek’s sites on three continents.

 That can mean anything from manufacturing parts in-house according to the customer’s specifications, to designing processes and building machines that perform extraordinary manufacturing feats on the customer’s own production line.

-Machines can be anything from a tabletop laser device to a 20-ton automated system integrating material handling, laser machining, real-time inspection and closed-loop feedback, and more.
+Machines can be anything from a table-top laser device to a 20-ton automated system integrating material handling, laser machining, real-time inspection and closed-loop feedback, and more.

 Processing can be from prototypes in single digit volumes, to multi-million parts per year.

-The dot-com downturn of the early 2000s brought pain to many technology startups, including OpTek.
+The dot-com downturn of the early 2000s brought pain to many technology start-ups, including OpTek.
 But the company’s R&D innovations had already proved so valuable, its commercialization capabilities so solid, and its ability to serve new vertical markets so agile, that OpTek was able to continue expanding.
 It wasn’t long before the company would be on a trajectory of doubling in size every two to three years.